ormeiry/The-Way-I-See-JavaScript/data-types/array.md

   let itemLength = item.length;
   // We get the strings length
   // if it's 2, the expression below will be true
-  // and the current item will be stored in the --founItem--. return itemLength === 2;
+  // and the current item will be stored in the --foundItem--. return itemLength === 2;
 });